MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-power.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies the active power plan from a list of default Windows power plans.
 To specify a custom power plan, use the Custom Active Power Plan setting.

 If you enable this policy setting, specify a power plan from the Active Power Plan list.